drduh/macOS-Security-and-Privacy-Guide/README.md

 Applications such as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Radio Silence](https://radiosilenceapp.com/), and [LuLu](https://objective-see.com/products/lulu.html) provide a balance between usability and security.

 These programs are capable of monitoring and blocking both incoming and outgoing connections.
-However, they may require the use of a closed-source [system extension](https://support.apple.com/HT210999).
+However, they may require a closed-source [system extension](https://support.apple.com/HT210999).

 If frequent allow-or-block prompts are overwhelming, begin with Silent Mode configured to allow connections.
 Review the configuration periodically to understand each application's network activity.